Contents Home

 7. Some newspaper reports from November 1915, (first, second, third) in which we learn about Voynich's original story how and where he acquired the MS collection including the Voynich MS.

-8. Correspondence of Voynich with prof. Wilkins of the University of Chicago on a Boccaccio MS. This MS was one of about 30 MSS acquired by Voynich from the Collegium Romanum, which included also the Voynich MS.
+8. Correspondence of Voynich with prof. Wilkins of the University of Chicago related to a Boccaccio MS. This MS was one of about 30 MSS acquired by Voynich from the Collegium Romanum, which also included the Voynich MS.

 9. Voynich about Barschius.
 This is composed of two parts, both from letters preserved in the Beinecke library.
 The second one is from a letter by Voynich to Dr. Klicman in May 1921, and Voynich's source is obviously the quote from Marci's Philosophia Vetus Restituta included further above in this page.
 The first part is a letter from Herbert Garland to Voynich, demonstrating how Voynich found out about this source.